When life hands you lemons, make lemonade!

 - A resource plan template filters out resources such that it displays the closest match between the resource and task so that the right skill set is deployed.

 If you’re a large enterprise, you’ll often find yourself facing either a shortage or surplus of people.
-Under such circumstances, you’ll know for a fact that your organization has outgrown the spreadsheet phase and requires a real Enterprise Resource Management (ERM) Tool.
+Under such circumstances, you’ll know for a fact that your organization has outgrown the spreadsheet phase and requires a real, fully-equipped resource planning tool.